kzingler/kzingler.github.io/about.md

 I am a recent graduate from New Mexico Tech [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology), magnan cum laude, with my Bachelors of Science in Biology.
-I will be moving to Chicago, Il in July of 2016.
+I moved to Chicago, Il, from Socorro, NM in July of 2016.

 During my undergraduate years I was involved in three separate undergraduate research ventures.
 Since January of 2014, I have been working at the [Center for Leadership in Technology